 Rev. Dr. Stephany Rose Spaulding was destined for a career in academia and public service.
 The daughter of retired Chicago Public School educators, she learned at an early age to value knowledge and to use it in service of others.
 She has a natural ability to explain abstract concepts in an engaging, interesting and thought-provoking manner.
-As an acclaimed Keynote Speaker and Educator, she balances her demanding research commitments with her true love - sparking curiosity and interest in social transformation through teaching and public life.
+As an acclaimed Keynote Speaker and Educator, she balances her demanding research commitments with her true love - working for social justice and transformation in public life.

-Rev. Dr. Stephany Rose Spaulding is pastor of Ebenezer Baptist Church in Colorado Springs, associate professor of Women's and Ethnic Studies at the University of Colorado, Colorado Springs (UCCS) and former U.S. Senate candidate for the state of Colorado.
-She holds a B.A. in English from Clark Atlanta University, as well as a M.A. in American Literature and a Ph.
+Rev. Dr. Stephany Rose Spaulding holds a B.A. in English from Clark Atlanta University, as well as a M.A. in American Literature and a Ph.
 D. in American Studies both from Purdue University.
 She is the author of Recovering From Racism: A Guidebook to Beginning Conversations (2015) and Abolishing White Masculinity from Mark Twain to Hiphop: Crisis in Whiteness (2014).
 She is an astonishingly creative and vocal being, whose expertise has made her a well sought after speaker and leader.

 Dr. Stephany Rose Spaulding